luyadev/luya/docs/guide/ngrest-plugin-select.md

 ## SelectRelationActiveQuery

-When deailing with large tables the {{luya\admin\ngrest\plugins\SelectRelationActiveQuery}} class can handle large amount of data, but there is no model callback for the label fields, its raw sql data based.
-In order to use this plugin you need to have a has many relation.
+When dealing with large tables the {{luya\admin\ngrest\plugins\SelectRelationActiveQuery}} class can handle large amount of data but there is no model callback for the label fields, it returns raw sql data.
+In order to use this plugin you need to have a `hasMany` relation.

 ```php
 'user_id' => [